tim-br/nauths-site/posts/2024-05-17-simple_ts_framework.markdown

 To test everything is working, run `npm run start` in one bash tab, and `npm run watch` in another bash tab.

+Then you can view the app at http://localhost:3000 and ensure that you view the sentence "Added by TypeScript!".

 Change `lib.ts` to something else, for example `document.body.innerHTML += "<p>Pirates!</p>"` and refresh to browser to see that the changes have taken effect.

 If it's not working, review the previous steps to get it working before proceeding.